Sinbaungwe Township

-Sinbaungwe Township (ဆင်ပေါင်ဝဲမြို့နယ်) or Tantabin Townshipis a township of Aunglan District in southeastern Magway Region of Myanmar.
+Sinbaungwe Township (ဆင်ပေါင်ဝဲမြို့နယ်) or Tantabin Township is a township of Aunglan District in southeastern Magway Region of Myanmar.
 It is located to the west of the Pegu Range in the foothills and on the plain of the Irrawaddy.
 Most of the township is east of the Irrawaddy, but about 20% of the township lies on the right (west) bank.
 The major town and administrative center is Sinbaungwe (also called Tantabin).

 History

 Sinbaungwe Township was formerly called Myedé Kyan (remnant of Myedé) as it had been part of Myedé Township (now Aunglan Township) before that was divided.
 In 2008, a local student named Htoo Zaw Naing became the first student in the township's history to garner 5 distinctions on the National Matriculation Examination.

 Bounds

 Sinbaungwe Township is bordered by the following townships: